kasnerz/zeroshot-d2t-pipeline/README.md

 ## Evaluation
 ### E2E Metrics
 You can re-run automatic evaluation using `evaluate.py`.
-The script requires [E2E metrics](https://github.com/tuetschek/e2e-metrics) (cloned by `download_datasets_and_metrics.sh`) with additional requirements which can be instlled by:
+The script requires [E2E metrics](https://github.com/tuetschek/e2e-metrics) (cloned by `download_datasets_and_metrics.sh`) with additional requirements which can be installed by:
 ```
 cd e2e_metrics
 pip install -r requirements.txt